Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: PERCEPTION

-\paragraph{Architecture} To identify possible grasp poses on the preprocessed RGB image, we use the Yolov7-Pose\cite{yolov7} architecture, where each bounding box contains a single keypoint for the grasp position.
-We have extended the network to provide not just the keypoint positions but also their respective orientations.
+To identify possible grasp poses on the preprocessed RGB image, we modified the Yolov7-Pose\cite{yolov7} architecture to detect for each potential grasping pose a bounding box containing a single keypoint and the respective orientation of the gripper.
 To get a 3D position for the grasp poses, the pixel locations of the keypoints are deprojected, and the grasp angles are taken directly as the keypoint orientations.

 \paragraph{Dataset and Training} A dataset of 50 preprocessed images was gathered and hand-annotated to train the model.
 This dataset was split into 40 training and 10 validation images.
 The same data augmentation and hyper-parameters were used as for the tomato truss detection model described in Section~\ref{subsec:tomato_truss_detection}.